John Alroy's lab at Macquarie University

 Although my work is mostly analytical, our shared lab space has standard equipment and facilities for collecting and preparing fossil and Recent specimens.

-Not to mention the usual computational resources associated with the Paleobiology Database operations I oversee.
+Not to mention the usual computational resources associated with the Fossilworks operations I oversee.

 And a Rancilio Silvia.